Snap election: Peru

 The Constitution of Peru allows for the dissolution of Congress by the President if a vote of no-confidence is passed two times by the legislative body, who then has four months to call for new parliamentary elections or faces impeachment.
 The 2020 Peruvian parliamentary elections were declared after President Martín Vizcarra dissolved Congress.

 Asia and Oceania

 Australia

-There are three procedures in which elections can be held early in Australia:
+There are three procedures in which federal elections can be held early in Australia: